getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 #### send_attempts

-The number of attempts that should should be made to send an event before erroring and dropping it from the queue.
+The number of attempts that should be made to send an event before erroring and dropping it from the queue.
 By default this option is set to `6`.